zhaw-iwi/nbv4sbr/README.md

 This enables coordinated multimodal behaviour: speech, gesture, and affect working together as a regulated process.

 The repository therefore combines empirical observation, semantic annotation, and embodied implementation into a coherent resource for exploring non-verbal social signalling in human–robot interaction.

-### Contents
-- `nbv_catalog.json` – catalogue of gestures with names, descriptions, functions, and contexts
-- `nbv_coupling_rules.json` – mappings from intents and SBR conditions to gestures with timing and modulation
-- `nbv_g1_poses.json` – executable G1 motion definitions for each gesture (XML keyframes)